hylang/hy/docs/language/api.rst

 print
 -----

-the `print` form is used to output on screen.
+`print` is used to output on screen.
 Example usage:

 .. code-block:: clj